 Getting to know your vehicle

-Driving your QFleet vehicle is about more than just getting from one place to another.
-It is also understanding that the vehicle you lease and drive is an asset that should be properly managed and maintained.
+Driving your QFleet vehicle is about more than just travelling from one place to another.
+It is also understanding the vehicle you lease and drive is a high-value asset that should be properly managed, maintained and operated.

-As a driver of a Queensland Government vehicle, you play an important role in maintaining the condition of the vehicle by ensuring it is serviced regularly.
+As a driver of a QFleet vehicle, you play an important role in maintaining its condition, including ensuring it is safe and serviced regularly.

 New vehicle models are added to the fleet frequently and come equipped with new technology and features with which you might not be familiar.
-Your employer must ensure that you are familiar with all the features of a new vehicle and can operate it competently.
+You and your employer must ensure you are familiar with all the features of a new vehicle and can operate it competently.

-It is important to familiarise yourself with how to operate the vehicle before you drive away.
+It is important to familiarise yourself with how to operate the vehicle before you drive it.

 New vehicle features can include:

-Under the Work Health and Safety Act 2011, employers have an obligation to provide information, instruction, training and supervision to ensure the health and safety of their employees and others.
+Under WHS legislation, all people in a workplace have obligations to ensure safety.
+Consequently, employers have an obligation to provide information, instruction, training and supervision to ensure the health and safety of their employees and others.